(Tradução semi-automática)

 Researcher’s Curriculum

-I have been consciously accumulating tools and experience to reach the maturity considered necessary to finally invest in my academic career in this field (human-computer interaction – HCI), subject (childhood education), and method (exploratory co-design) early since my higher education enrolment.
-My will to contribute to the tangibility of innovation in HCI first got declared by a proactive participation in a college-level idea contest with the project Mosaico, early in my studies, which was recognised by faculty and led to the invitation to co-represent my college in a national-wide contest of innovation for the energy grid that awarded our project EGGY as winner (2014).
-My contribution at this first design stage was a pull away of technological determinism, which was very present in the final proposal – EGGY was not as innovative from a technological standpoint as it was in how technology was embedded in user practices and motivations.
-It proposed to facilitate the awareness of behaviours, instead of precise but frequently unintelligible electric variables, and a social game to keep the user in the system’s loop as an actor rather than having users’ faulty actions superimposed silently by a correcting smart technology.
-The responsibility to lead the product ownership and development in its many facets was assumed, which considered the coordination of outsourced teams of developers and designers and the management of the relationship with the utility company that financed this project.
+The Human-Computer Interaction field and my interest in it was first revealed to me through proactively submitting to a college projects’ contest a project named Mosaico that regarded a spatial operating system.
+This initiative was recognised by faculty and led to the invitation to co-represent the college enrolled in a national-wide contest of innovation for the energy grid, which would award our project EGGY as winner (2014).
+I see my contribution as considering a pull away of technological determinism, which ended up being very present in the final proposal – EGGY was not as innovative technologically as it was in how technology was embedded in the user practices and motivations.
+It proposed to facilitate the awareness of behaviours, instead of precise but frequently unintelligible and unactionable electric variables, and to introduce a social game to keep the user in the system’s loop.
+I assumed product ownership and development roles, which included tasks as the coordination of outsourced teams of developers and designers and the management of the relationship with the utility company that financed this project.

-These tools were put to use back in academia as a project for the sustainability and safety of artisanal fishing was later joined (2020), filling a lead product designer and developer role that also considered field research and managing co-design sessions.
+These tools would be put to use in a return to academia as a project for the sustainability and safety of artisanal fishing was later joined (2020), filling a lead product designer and developer role that also included field research tasks and managing co-design sessions.

-Considering myself equipped to fully invest in my academic career I proposed this project in 2021.
+Considering myself equipped to fully invest in my HCI academic career I proposed this project in 2021.

 Pedro S. Ferreira, PhD Candidate, Project Researcher